jotaelesalinas/laravel-adminless-ldap-auth/README.md

-# jotaelesalinas/laravel-simple-ldap/auth
+# jotaelesalinas/laravel-simple-ldap-auth

-This is a basic [Laravel](https://laravel.com/) installation manual (tested with version 5.4) adapted to log in users from an external LDAP server.
+This is a basic step-by-step [Laravel](https://laravel.com/) installation manual adapted for _adminless_ LDAP authentication.

 There is no user management at all.
 Users are either allowed to use the website or rejected.
 That's it.